m0ru/bak/03_01_hevner.md

-For the work preceding this thesis the methodological framework presented in "Design Science in Information Systems Research" by Hevner et al (2004) was used.
+For the work preceding this thesis the methodological framework presented in "Design Science in Information Systems Research" by @HevnerDesignScienceInformation2004 was used.
 I'll try to give a short overview over it in this section.

 ### Design Science